marysalvana/DiffOp/README.md

         ```
         * In UH Carya cluster, loading the `R` module above automatically loads `GSL`.
 No need to run any additional commands.

-2. Create a Makevars file and define the paths to source files:
+2. Create a Makevars file and define the paths to the source files of the software in Step #1:
      ```
      mkdir ~/.R
      vi ~/.R/Makevars